Do you need qualifications to be a celebrant and how do I become one?

 You do not need formal qualifications to become a celebrant though training will undoubtedly help your career prospects.

 There are different courses you can do with private training providers like the UK Society of Celebrants.
 Courses vary in length, cost and entry requirements.
-You can complete courses in Funeral celebrancy, Family (Wedding) Celebrancy or they can be completed on a combined course.
-Courses can be via distance learning (utilising Zoome or Skype) which is the most popular method taking 4-14 weeks or you can attend a residential course for 3-5 days depending on your course choice.
+You can complete courses in Funeral Celebrancy, Family (Wedding) Celebrancy or they can be completed on a combined course.
+Courses can be via distance learning (utilising Zoom or Skype) which is the most popular method taking 4-14 weeks or you can attend a residential course or Fast Track Online Course for 3-5 days depending on your course choice.

 What are the entry requirements for training to be a celebrant?